OzVision names industry leader as a technical advisor

 The other reasons stem from Fiore's accomplished history in the industry, including leadership roles at the Central Station Alarm Association, the Alarm Industry Communications Committee and the Security Industry Association's Security Industry Standards Council.
 Fiore also works closely with the Federal Communications Commission and Congress on issues such as VoIP.

-OzVision, like many other ventured-backed companies who are forming business models and growing, understands the importance of getting to know people who are the thought leaders in the industry.
+OzVision, like many other venture-backed companies who are forming business models and growing, understands the importance of getting to know people who are the thought leaders in the industry.

 "Clearly, Lou Fiore fits that role," Mallen said.
 "He's an entrepreneur, so he understands the kind of business we are creating."